 The E-WorkBook platform is designed for enterprise deployment.

 Researchers expect that data can be transferred between systems, to reduce the overhead of transcription and to ensure consistency and quality.
-With E-WorkBook Integrations, IDBS provides frameworks to seamlessly connect the data management platform with your research systems, leveraging feature-rich APIs and extension points to facilitate integration to instruments and third-party data systems.
+With E-WorkBook Integrations, IDBS provide frameworks to seamlessly connect the data management platform with your research systems, leveraging feature-rich API’s and extension points to facilitate integration to instruments and third-party data systems.

 Barcodes are widely used in scientific environments to label and track samples.
-The Label Printing integration component is integrated with E-WorkBook Advance using Bartender™ technology and E-WorkBook Inventory using Zebra™ technology, allowing end users to easily create labels from within the applications.
+The Label Printing integration component is integrated with E-WorkBook Advance and E-WorkBook Inventory using BarTender™ technology, allowing end users to easily create labels from within the applications.

 How is the tool used in practice?

-In E-WorkBook Inventory, pre-fixed designs are provided containing the name, system ID and barcode in 1D format.
+In E-WorkBook Inventory, label designs are provided which contain the name, identifier and barcode 1D format.
 Administrators can edit the layout of the label using ZPL command language.
 Clicking on the print icon sends the data directly to the Zebra™ printer.